RobertDresler/SwiftUINavigation/README.md

 A: Based on my findings, it shouldn't. `AnyView` is used only at the top of the navigation layer, and it doesn't get redrawn unless there's a navigation operation.
 This behavior is the same whether or not you use `AnyView`.

+**Q: Does the SwiftUINavigation Approach Impact Performance Compared to Native SwiftUI Approach?**

+A: I conducted performance tests measuring hitches and hangs while navigating through a graph where each node represented a screen containing a long `List` with expensive animations in each row.
+It’s true that as the number of nodes in the navigation graph increases, performance with SwiftUINavigation gradually decreases.
+However, even with 80 nodes, the average hangs duration is only about 17% worse compared to the native SwiftUI approach, while hitch ratios remain very similar.
+In terms of absolute numbers, SwiftUINavigation produces about 30% more hitches and hangs than the native approach.
+However, in real-world apps, this difference is unlikely to be noticeable to the human eye and should not be a significant issue.

 </details>

 ## Contribution, Issues, & Feature Requests